joebmt/tcmd/Readme.md

 ## tcmd Usage Message

 The functional test tool tcmd is pretty powerful and simple to use.
-You can specify regular expressions to match against stdout, stderr, and the command return status.
-It defaults to the empty string for stderr and '0' for the return status of the command.
+You can specify regular expressions to match against **stdout, stderr, and the command return status**.
+It defaults to the empty string for **stderr** and **'0'** for the return status of the command.

 ```
 joe@joemac:[bin] tcmd -h